Cagsawa Ruins: The Philippine Town Destroyed by a Volcano

 Cagsawa Ruins Uncensored

-When you explore this historic Philippine destination, the first thing you’ll notice is how much destruction there is and how far away Mayon is from the church.
-The scale and amount of devastation put things into perspective that humans are just along for the wild ride that nature has in store for us.
+When you explore this historic Philippine destination, you’ll first notice how much destruction there is and the sobering fact that you’re 11 kilometers away from the base of Mayon.
+The scale and devastation reinforce that Mother Nature is firmly in charge and humans are just along for the wild ride.

-Check the weather and plan your trip when Mayon’s summit is cloud-free.
-Typically this is early morning, but cloud cover shifts quickly based on the wind patterns.
+To maximize your Instagramm-ability, check the weather and plan your trip when Mayon’s summit is cloud-free.
+Typically, this is early morning; however, cloud cover shifts quickly based on the wind patterns.

 Everything you need to know before you visit the Cagsawa Ruins